Management of Sites Requiring Accelerated Remediation

 - If parties responsible for pollution fail to remediate, a risk control approach will be implemented to protect public health and the environment.

-- Increase the number of demonstration projects for pollution remediation to encourage proactive remediation and site management.
+- Implement demonstration projects for pollution remediation to promote proactive remediation and strengthened site management.

-- Utilize the Soil and Groundwater Pollution Remediation Fund to assist local environmental protection agencies in remediating sites without identified responsible parties.
-The central competent authority will monitor progress to ensure timely completion.
+- Utilize the Soil and Groundwater Pollution Remediation Fund (SGPRF) to assist local environmental protection agencies in conducting site remediation and risk management activities, with ongoing tracking of site progress to ensure continuous advancement of remediation and management efforts.

 The site, located in the Nangang Industrial Zone, was publicly announced as a pollution control site in 2019 after soil xylene levels exceeded pollution control standards in 2018.
 However, there was no identified responsible party, and no pollution remediation had been initiated for years.